Nagashree-MR/sql-data-warehouse-project/README.md

 # 🗂️ Data Warehouse Project

 Welcome!
-This is a data warehouse and analytics project I built by following a YouTube tutorial.
+This is a data warehouse project repository.
 It demonstrates the process of building a data warehouse and performing basic data analysis using SQL Server.

 ---

 ## 📌 Project Highlights

-- Built using **Medallion Architecture** with **Bronze, Silver, and Gold layers**
+- Built using Medallion Architecture with **Bronze, Silver and Gold layers**
 - Processed data from CSV files (ERP and CRM systems)
 - Created ETL pipelines using SQL
 - Modeled data into fact and dimension tables